-The Company's corporate governance practices are based on the principles and code provisions as set out in the Corporate Governance Code (the "CG Code") contained in Appendix 15 to the GEM Listing Rules, and the Company has adopted the CG Code as its own code of corporate governance.
+The Company's corporate governance practices are based on the principles and code provisions as set out in the Corporate Governance Code (the "CG Code") contained in Appendix C1 to the GEM Listing Rules, and the Company has adopted the CG Code as its own code of corporate governance.

-The Board is of the view that, for the Reporting Period, the Company has complied, to the extent applicable and permissible, with the code provisions set out in the CG Code, except for the deviation from code provision A.2.1 (which has been re-numbered as code provision C.2.1 since 1 January 2022) as explained under the paragraph "Chairman and Chief Executive Officer" below.
+The Board is of the view that, for the Reporting Period, the Company has complied, to the extent applicable and permissible, with the code provisions set out in the CG Code, except for the deviation from code provision C.2.1 as explained under the paragraph "Chairman and Chief Executive Officer" below.